 Figuring out how backlinks work has become somewhat of a challenge in the world of SEO experts, gurus, and other mythical creatures.
-In this article, you are going to learn the answers to some frequently asked questions without all the fancy words and marketing jargon.
+In this article, you are going to learn about the answers to some frequently asked questions without all the fancy words and marketing jargon.
 At Morningscore, we often hear questions like:

 - “What are backlinks?”